 Little more than a decade ago, slip-form paving was a novelty on the American construction scene.
 Spurred by a number of factors-ncluding the need for lower manpower requirements, economy, and the tremendous impetus given to pavement construction by the Interstate Highway System- slip-form paving has developed into a widely accepted method of paving.

-Depending on the type of slip-form paver used, it can do the finish grading; spread the concrete over the subgrade; vibrate, tamp, strikeoff and shape the concrete to the desired thickness and surface conformation.
+Depending on the type of slip-form paver used, it can do the finish grading; spread the concrete over the subgrade; vibrate, tamp, strike off and shape the concrete to the desired thickness and surface conformation.
 Concrete used in slip-form paving is the same as that used in conventional form paving.
 The concrete should have a uniform consistency, a slump of about 2 inches.
 It is deposited directly in front of the paving machine or into a hopper box.
 The slip-form paver then goes into action.
 It spreads the concrete by means of a paddle.
 This is followed by vibrators, tampers, and oscillating bars in various configurations.
-After the consolidation, a extrusion meter extending the complete pavement width creates the correct surface conformation for the slab.
+After the consolidation, an extrusion meter extending the complete pavement width creates the correct surface conformation for the slab.
 There is little hand finishing required.
 A pigmented membrane curing compound is applied immediately.
-One of the big advantages of slip-form paving is economy.
+One of the big advantages of slip-form paving is the economy.
 The reduction in personnel required and the speed at which the pavement can be laid often add up to considerable savings.
 The smoothness of slip-form pavement is also excellent with surface irregularities being caused by slumping of the concrete and/or an interruption of the forward movement of the slip-form paver.